Thank you to all who participated, volunteered and supported the Ten Bay 10K on December 7, 2019.

 We’ll have many volunteers helping at the three water stations and with timing.
 Thank you to St. John Rescue, Gifft Hill School, 340 Real Estate Co. and Jolly Dog for volunteering at the water stations in 2018.
 St. John Rescue, VIPD and the National Park Service will also be on the course.
 It would be great if you could let them know you appreciate them!

-To inquire about volunteer and sponsorship opportunities, please complete the form or send us an email.
+To receive updates on the 2020 race, or inquire about volunteer and sponsorship opportunities, please complete the form or send us an email.
 We'll be seeking assistance with water/aid stations, course marshaling and timing.

 Matt & Mary

-Thank you to all of the sponsors who make the 2019 Ten Bay 10K possible!
+Thank you to all of the sponsors who made the 2019 Ten Bay 10K possible!

 Coral Bay Trucking